NoelAraujo/CoupledDipoles.jl/docs/src/steady_state.md

 ## Steady State

-`LinearOptics` has a defined analytica solution through a linear system of equations.
+`LinearOptics` has a well defined analytical solution through a linear system of equations.
 In `Scalar` case, one get an `Array` solution, and in `Vectorial` case, one gets a `Matrix`, where each collum represents the `x,y,z`-components.

 ```julia